drupalprojects/search_api/README.txt

 an instance of your query class.

 - Data-alter callbacks
-  Documented in example_random_alter() in the search_api.api.php file
+  Interface: SearchApiAlterCallbackInterface
+  Base class: SearchApiAbstractAlterCallback
   Hook: hook_search_api_alter_callback_info()

-Data alter callbacks aren't objects, but simple functions that take an index object and the items to alter (by reference) as parameters and should return information on all added fields in the format expected by hook_entity_property_info().
-They are only called when indexing, or when selecting the fields to index (in the latter case, with an empty array).
+Data alter callbacks can be used to change the field data of indexed items, or to prevent certain items from being indexed.
+They are only used when indexing, or when selecting the fields to index.
 For adding additional information to search results, you have to use a processor.
-See the data-alter callbacks in search_api.module for examples.
 Data-alter callbacks are called "data alterations" in the UI.

 - Processors